 What are the advantages of a VoIP phone system over a traditional phone system?

-If you are already considering signing up for a VoIP system, there are many reasons to do so.
-The main reason is that monthly phone bills cost about 60% less than your existing phone system.
+The main reason is that monthly phone bills of VoIP phone services cost about 60% less than your existing phone system.
 In addition, since VoIP calls run over the internet instead of the regular analog telephone network, your voice communication per minute costs will be extremely low because you can bypass long distance charges which are normally extremely high.
 This means you can make VoIP phone calls almost anywhere in the world at a lower cost with nothing more than a high-speed internet connection.

 Does a VoIP system slow down my internet speed?